frappe/erpnext/README.md

 The ERPNext code is licensed as GNU General Public License (v3) and the Documentation is licensed as Creative Commons (CC-BY-SA-3.0) and the copyright is owned by Frappe Technologies Pvt Ltd (Frappe) and Contributors.

+By contributing to ERPNext, you agree that your contributions will be licensed under its GNU General Public License (v3).

 ---

 ## Contributing